 - A beneficiary’s child, spouse, or former spouse who has a judgment or court order against the beneficiary for support or maintenance.

 - A judgment creditor who has provided services for the protection of a beneficiary’s interest in the trust.

 - A claim of this state or the United States to the extent a statute of this state or federal law so provides.

 Contact Minot Trust Attorneys

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about spendthrift provisions within a trust, or about trusts in general, contact the Minot trust attorneys at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about spendthrift provisions within a trust, or about trusts in general, contact the Minot trust attorneys at German Law by calling 701-738-0060 to schedule an appointment.